aravindhKumaran/serverless-ELT/README.md

 - Regularly update Docker image and Lambda functions as needed.
 - CloudWatch Logs can be useful for monitoring and testing data flow through the pipeline.

-This repository provides an overview of the project architecture, workflow, and setup instructions.
+This readme.md provides an overview of the project architecture, workflow, and setup instructions.
 Refer to specific code files for detailed implementations.